walteck/FHIR-NOO-API/pages/foundations/foundations.md

 ## Purpose ##

-The foundations capability cover the basic API requirements and prerequisites to utilise the National Opt-Out API.
+The foundations capability cover the basic API requirements and prerequisites to utilise the National Data Opt-out API.

-{% include important.html content="In order to successfully make us of the National Opt-Out API, initially a level of pre-existing accredited Spine connectivity will be required along with some FHIR foundation API capabilities." %}
+{% include important.html content="In order to successfully make us of the National Data Opt-out API, initially a level of pre-existing accredited Spine connectivity will be required along with some FHIR foundation API capabilities." %}

 {% include custom/roadmap.html content="Over time the necessity to have access to pre-existing spine services (i.e. PDS and SDS integration) is likely to be replaced by FHIR based equivalents." %}